ray-project/deltacat/deltacat/examples/compactor/README.md

 ```

 Both scripts use the same default catalog location (`/tmp/deltacat_test`), so they work together seamlessly without any arguments.

+**💡 Pro tip:** The bootstrap script now includes an interactive option to automatically run compaction and show before/after results.
+Just answer "y" when prompted, or use `--run-compaction` to skip the prompt.

 ### Bootstrapping Test Data